Improved Stability Estimates and Flight Time Predictions Using Higher-Order Transverse Discontinuity Mapping in Hybrid Dynamical Systems: Floquet multipliers from the higher-order saltation matrix

-The RHS of Eq. \ref{eq 26} can now be numerically evaluated.
-Floquet theory states that eigenvalues of the monodromy matrix provide a representation of the local stability of periodic solutions.
-The theory however is applicable to dynamical systems where the Jacobian matrix has constants as entries or is periodic in time, ensuring that its entries are constant on any lower dimensional section taken along the limit cycle.
-The two impact oscillators under investigation are non-autonomous, with an external forcing period of $2\pi/\omega$.
-The periodicity of the underlying attractor is numerically determined by integrating the system until it undergoes $2000$ impacts per impacting surface.
-The duration between the recurrence of state $\vec{x}$ across a well defined Poincar\'{e} section post transience yields the time period of oscillations.
-Once the time period is calculated, the next step is to evaluate the monodromy matrix, which in this case is decomposed into product of STMs sandwiched between the numerically obtained saltation matrices.
-The product is taken in the order of occurrence of events, making it essential to evaluate the flight times between impacts as well as the instances of impact.
-To effectively demonstrate this, a period 2 limit cycle is considered; see Fig. \ref{fig 16}.
+This section presents a method to construct a monodromy matrix using the numerically obtained higher-order saltation matrix.
+Since eigenvalues (Floquet multipliers) of the monodromy matrix can determine the local stability of periodic solutions, they can be used as a surest test to validate the accuracy of the saltation matrix derived in Sec. \ref{sec 5}.
+However, the Floquet theory is applicable only to smooth and continuous dynamical systems where the Jacobian matrix is constant and periodic in time \cite{nayfeh2008applied}.
+The two representative impact oscillators considered in Sec. \ref{sec 3} are non-smooth and comprise instantaneous mappings during an encounter with the discontinuity boundary.
+Therefore, first, the periodicity of the underlying attractor is numerically determined by integrating the system until all transient effects are eliminated after a few thousand impacts with the barrier.
+The duration between the recurrence of state $\mathbf{x}$ across a well-defined Poincar\'{e} section post transience yields the time period of oscillations.
+Once the time period is calculated, the monodromy matrix is evaluated, decomposed into a product of STMs between the numerically obtained saltation matrices.
+The product is taken in the order of occurrence of events, making it essential to evaluate the flight times between impacts and the instances of impact.
+To demonstrate this effectively, a period 2 limit cycle is considered in Fig. \ref{fig 14}.